Image workflow hub

 Picmu image tools organized around real jobs.

 The image hub is meant to feel complete, not token.
-Start from a specific format pair, a file-size problem, a print-prep job, or a batch workflow and land in a Picmu route whose defaults, tradeoffs, and internal links all match the job.
+Start from a specific format pair, a file-size problem, a print-prep job, or a batch workflow and land in a Picmu page whose defaults, tradeoffs, and internal links all match the job.

-Format routes23
+Format pages23

-Workflow routes18
+Workflow pages26

 UploadsNone

-Route map
+Tool map

 Start from the job, not from guesswork.